Margaret Floy Washburn: Professional career

 Washburn was a major figure in psychology in the United States in the first decades of the 20th century, substantially adding to the development of psychology as a science and a scholarly profession.
 She translated Wilhelm Wundt's Ethical Systems into English.
 Washburn used her experimental studies in animal behavior and cognition to present her idea that mental (not just behavioral) events are legitimate and important psychological areas for study in her book, The Animal Mind (1908).
 This, of course, went against the established doctrine in academic psychology that the mental was not observable and therefore not appropriate for serious scientific investigation.

 Besides her experimental work, she read widely and drew on French and German experiments of higher mental processes stating they were intertwined with tentative physical movements (period).
 She viewed consciousness as an epiphenomenon of excitation and inhibition of motor discharge.
 She presented a complete motor theory in Movement and Mental Imagery (1916).
 During the 1920s she continued to amass experimental data from around the world to buttress her argument.
 She remained anchored in behaviorist tenets but continued to argue for the mind in this process.
 She took ideas from all major schools of thought in psychology, behaviorism, structuralism, functionalism, and Gestalt psychology, but rejected the more speculative theories of psychodynamics as being too ephemeral.
 In current psychology research, echoes of Washburn's insistence that behavior is part of thinking can be seen in dynamic systems approach that Thelen and Smith (1994) use to explain the development of cognition in humans.

 Washburn's published writings span thirty-five years and include some 127 articles on many topics including spatial perception, memory, experimental aesthetics, individual differences, animal psychology, emotion and affective consciousness.
 At various times in her career, she was an editor for the American Journal of Psychology, Psychological Bulletin, Journal of Animal Behavior, Psychological Review, and Journal of Comparative Psychology.
 From 1909 to 1910 and later from 1925 to 1928 she served as the Representative of Psychology in the Division of Psychology and Anthropology of National Research.
-She became the 30th president of the American Psychological Association in 1921, an honorific title at that time.
-Being president of the American Psychological Association was one of her dreams growing up.
+She became the 30th president of the APA in 1921, an honorific title at that time.
+Being president of the APA was one of her dreams growing up.
 In 1927, she was elected vice president and chairman of Section 1 (Psychology) of the American Association for the Advancement of Science.
 In 1929, she was elected to the International Committee of Psychology.
 Washburn was the first woman psychologist and the second woman scientist to be elected to the National Academy of Sciences in 1931.
 The same year, she served as a United States Delegate to the International Congress of Psychology in Copenhagen.